-FutureFit is a simple yet powerful and proactive way for you to engage with climate change.
-FutureFit provides a snapshot of your impact on the planet and helps you make some really positive changes in the way you live to help reduce your footprint.
+FutureFit is a simple yet powerful and way for you to engage with climate change.
+FutureFit provides a snapshot of your impact on the planet, and helps you make positive changes in the way you live to help reduce your personal carbon footprint.

-We’ll ask you some quick questions for a broad snapshot of where you’re at with your Carbon footprint, and let you delve even deeper if your keen.
+We’ll ask some quick questions about your lifestyle to get a snapshot your carbon footprint, and you can delve even deeper for a more accurate result.

-We’ll help you set you some specific goals and actions and stay with you, encouraging and reminding you along the way.
+We’ll help you set some specific goals and actions, then we’ll stay with you, encouraging and reminding you along the way.

-This is a place where you can really help start some momentum, get others on board, set up your own winning team, and share your progress with others.
+This is a place where you can help create momentum, get others on board, set up your own teams, and share your progress with others.

 What is a Carbon Footprint?

-A carbon footprint is used in FutureFit as an estimate of the impact of a person’s lifestyle on climate change.
-This is made up of the emissions associated with your one-off and daily activities, like how you get around, where you travel to, how you power your home, what you choose to eat, and what you buy, over a year.
+A carbon footprint is used as an estimate of the impact of a person’s lifestyle on climate change.
+It’s made up of the emissions associated with your lifestyle and daily activities, like how you get around, where you travel to, how you power your home, what you choose to eat, and what you buy, over a year.

 How is your Carbon Footprint measured?